LukeBriggsDev/LukeBriggsDev.github.io/posts/the-laypersons-guide-to-latex/index.md

 # How Good Does it Look?

-In the days when people weren’t made of pixels I spent the time making my own word template.
-It had wonderful serif headings; all the styles used Word’s tools so it did as much of the heavy lifting as possible; and all the font sizes were made just right.
+In the days when people weren’t made of pixels, I spent the time making my own word template.
+It had wonderful serif headings, all the styles used Word’s tools so it did as much of the heavy lifting as possible, and all the font sizes were made just right.

 The results from Word are as follows:
 ![full word document](static/postimages/11/full.png)